livepeer/lpms/QUIRKS.md

 ### Our Solution
 We bypass the usual transcoding process for audio-only segments and just return them back.
 To do this, we check if video frame is present, and if not present just copy the frames to the output as it is.
 The bypassing is done by forcing the copy transcoder https://github.com/livepeer/lpms/commit/8bc28e3f702049a17c24ab2041857a47d8af51bf for such segments.
+While the by-pass check code is still implemented in our LPMS, this function hasn't been used on the transcoder directly, instead used on the Broadcaster side in https://github.com/livepeer/go-livepeer/pull/1933.

 ## Very-few-video-frame segment handling by introducing sentinel frames